New Orleans, or: How to Get Wet in the Big Easy

 How can I not go to a place called Cooter Brown’s Tavern?

 Getting wet in the Big Easy

-Soaking wet, I go in the basic direction, getting up to my calves in the water flowing down the streets.
+Soaking wet, I go in the basic direction of Cooter’s, getting up to my calves in the water flowing down the streets.
 Finally, rainwater dripping off my hat, I find a bar at the edge of the levee that I figure must be Cooter’s, but when I walk in I find it’s a daiquiri shop, with lots of slushy machines on the back wall.
 I order a beer and sit down.
 (What’s so great about daiquiris, anyway?)

-The TV is on, and showing disaster porn about the rain.
+The TV is on, showing disaster porn about the rain.
 Flash floods everywhere.
 A potentially deadly situation.
 How to avoid drowning in your car.